 Each delivery and pick up will include two meals as well as the option for additional shelf-stable food provided by our partners at The Sheridan Story as well as through generous community donations.

 Did you know that we operate a food shelf at Roseville Area High School?
 It is open to any family in our district.
 Learn more about the Roseville Area Schools Food Shelf.

-Distance-learning plans for each of our schools are available:
+Distance-learning plans for spring 2020 for each of our schools are available:

 - Brimhall Elementary

 - Central Park Elementary

 - Edgerton Elementary